25 years of

 AWARENESS CAMPAIGN/FOOD DISTRIBUTION

-We are undertaking awareness campaign to encourage vaccination once this becomes available, follow health guidelines, and connect people with our front line women workers for emergency support.
+We undertook an awareness campaign to encourage vaccination once this became available, educating people to follow health guidelines, and connecting people with our front line women workers for emergency support.

-The Women’s Wing of Ekta Parishad are doing their part in providing an immediate relief response to migrant, landless and marginalized communities in Madhya Pradesh, Chhattisgarh Bihar, Jarkhand and Orissa.
-We are also arranging alternative make-shift healthcare and community facilities for those severely affected by the overflooded hospitals.
+The Women’s Wing of Ekta Parishad did their part in providing an immediate relief response to migrant, landless and marginalized communities in Madhya Pradesh, Chhattisgarh Bihar, Jarkhand and Orissa.
+We also arranged alternative make-shift healthcare and community facilities for those severely affected by the overflooded hospitals.

-Covid has spread to small towns and villages in this second wave, and health services are often scarce or overwhelmed with a large number of cases.
-So many are affected and they need immediate relief.
+During this time, Covid spread to small towns and villages in a second wave, and health services were often scarce or overwhelmed with a large number of cases.
+So many were affected and they needed immediate relief.

-100% of Current Donations go to India Covid Relief
+100% of Donations during April-August 2021 went to India Covid Relief

-Large parts of India are facing massive crises dealing with an unparalleled surge of Covid-19 infections, making it difficult for women and families to access health care, oxygen, and vaccines.
-A large number of people are struggling with basic needs – food, ambulance and transportation, and medicine.
+Large parts of India faced massive crises dealing with an unparalleled surge of Covid-19 infections, making it difficult for women and families to access health care, oxygen, and vaccines.
+A large number of people were struggling with basic needs – food, ambulance and transportation, and medicine.

-What is amazing is that all donations count and range from $5-$5000
+What was amazing about this fundraising campaign is that all donations counted and these ranged from $5-$5000

 Hear Direct Messages